-For purposes of cumulativity only, all end-ofturn actions (or start-of-turn actions) are considered to occur "at the same time."
+For purposes of cumulativity only, all endof-turn actions (or start-of-turn actions) are considered to occur "at the same time."

 Multiple responses to a single action (such as a battle) generally resolve one at a time, and thus are not restricted by cumulativity rules (unless they generate a continuing effect).
-Cards that may be played or have effects multiple SCIENCE skills to the same personnel at the same time.
+Cards that may be played or have effects "once per (each, every) turn" are covered by the "once per turn" rule.